NilsBrause/waylandpp/README.md

-`BUILD_EXAMPLES`             | Whether to build the examples `INSTALL_UNSTABLE_PROTOCOLS` | Whether to install the unstable protocols `INSTALL_STAGING_PROTOCOLS`  | Whether to install the staging protocols
+`BUILD_EXAMPLES`             | Whether to build the examples `INSTALL_UNSTABLE_PROTOCOLS` | Whether to install the unstable protocols `INSTALL_STAGING_PROTOCOLS`  | Whether to install the staging protocols `ENABLE_PLASMA_PROTOCOLS`    | whether to build the library based on the plasma protocols

 The installation root can also be changed using the environment variable `DESTDIR` when using `make install`.